jrouwe/JoltPhysics/Docs/Architecture.md

 For very long running jobs (e.g. navigation mesh creation) it is possible to query all transformed shapes in an area and then do the processing work using a long running thread without requiring additional locks (see [NarrowPhaseQuery::CollectTransformedShapes](@ref NarrowPhaseQuery::CollectTransformedShapes)).

 The narrow phase queries are all handled through the [GJK](@ref GJKClosestPoint) and [EPA](@ref EPAPenetrationDepth) algorithms.

+## Collision filtering

+As touched upon in the Broad Phase section, there are various collision filtering functions:

+* Broadphase layer: Each broad phase layer will result in it's own quad tree so you should not have too many of them.
+See the Broad Phase section for examples.
+See [ObjectVsBroadPhaseLayerFilter](@ref ObjectVsBroadPhaseLayerFilter).
+* Object layer: An object layer maps to one or more broadphase layers to test against, this allows you to very quickly discard large amounts of bodies.
+See [ObjectLayerPairFilter](@ref ObjectLayerPairFilter) (used for simulation) and [ObjectLayerFilter](@ref ObjectLayerFilter) (used for collision queries).
+* Group filter: Most expensive filtering (bounding boxes already overlap), used only during simulation.
+Allows you fine tune collision e.g. by discarding collisions between bodies connected by a constraint.
+See [GroupFilter](@ref GroupFilter) and implementation for ragdolls [GroupFilterTable](@ref GroupFilterTable).
+* Body filter: This filter is used instead of the group filter if you do collision queries like CastRay.
+See [BodyFilter](@ref BodyFilter).
+* Shape filter: This filter is used only during collision queries and can be used to filter out individual (sub)shapes.
+See [ShapeFilter](@ref ShapeFilter).

+The filter functions are listed in the order they're called.
+To avoid work, try to filter out collisions as early as possible.

 ## The Simulation Step